 There are many murals located throughout town.
 In 2008 Seward was named the “mural capital of Alaska.”
-Taking photos as you walk through Seward is a free fun activity that you can do as you explore the town.
+Taking photos as you walk through Seward is a free fun activity in Seward that you can do as you explore the town.

 Seward has a museum and library located across the street from the walking trail.
 There is a fun movie that highlights historic events in Alaska.
 They also have a scavenger hunt for the kids.
 The cost is $5.

 After you finish your walk through town you might want to book a gold panning adventure.
 This is a great activity for children.
 The departure point is located in town.
 This is one of the best things to do in Seward Alaska for Kids!